The issue

 The improvements

-The improvements will enhance survivors’ trust and confidence in the redress system through the delivery of:
+The following initiatives aim to improve survivors’ trust and confidence in the redress system:

 Independent review function